osherjacobs/LabWork_Findings/BADRECON_README.md

 ## Important Warning / Disclaimer

 **This tool is provided for authorized security research, defensive analysis, and authorized penetration testing only.**
+- This tool was developed and validated in a controlled lab environment.
+It is not hardened for production use.
 - Use of this tool against systems you do not own or do not have explicit written permission to test may violate applicable laws.
 - The author assumes **no liability** for any misuse, damage, or legal consequences resulting from the use of this software.
 - **Use entirely at your own risk.**